DeployGate/deploygate-android-sdk/README.md

 Then synchronize, build and upload your app to DeployGate.
 With Gradle DeployGate Plugin, it can be done by running `uploadDeployGateDebug` task.

-Since 4.0.0, you don't need to add `DeployGate.install(this)` in your `Application#onCreate`.
+Since 4.0.0, you don't need to add `DeployGate.install(this)` in your `Application#onCreate` except you have multiple processes.
 It is automatically called when your application process starts.

 ## Usage